-City’s Executive Board, chaired by the Interim Deputy President, Professor Jones, reports to and advises the President on the strategic and operational leadership and management of City, responsibilities delegated to him by Council.
-ExCo is not part of the formal governance structure of City but the President reports ExCo discussions to Council.
+City’s Executive Board, chaired by the Interim Deputy President, Professor Jones, reports to and advises the President on the strategic and operational leadership and management of City, responsibilities delegated to the President by Council.
+The Executive Board is not part of the formal governance structure of City.

-The Executive Board comprises the Interim Deputy President (Chair), Deputy President & Provost, Vice-Presidents, Chief Financial Officer, HR Director, Deans of Schools and six Directors of Professional Services.
+The Executive Board comprises the Interim Deputy President (Chair), Deputy President & Provost, Vice-Presidents, Chief Financial Officer, HR Director, Deans of the five Schools and the Director of Marketing & External Relations.

-Professor Andrew Jones joined City from Birkbeck, University of London where he was Head of the Department of Geography, Environment and Development Studies.
+Professor Andrew Jones joined City in 2012 from Birkbeck, University of London where he was Head of the Department of Geography, Environment and Development Studies.
 Andrew was previously Dean of the School of Arts & Social Sciences at City and subsequently Vice-President (Research & Enterprise).
 Andrew was appointed Interim Deputy President in 2020 and continues his executive leadership of City’s Research and Enterprise activities.

 Andrew is an economic geographer with research interests in globalisation, work and professional service industries.
-He is the author of over 50 peer-reviewed publications including five books and his current research considers business service industry development in China and the significance of services to the green economy.
+He is the author of over 60 peer-reviewed publications including six books and his current research considers service-led economic development in emerging economies and the significance of services to the green economy.

-He is a Fellow of the Royal Geographical Society and the Academy of Social Science.
+He is a Fellow of the Academy of Social Science, the Royal Geographical Society and the Royal Society of Arts.

 Liz Rylatt – Chief Financial Officer

-Professor Marianne Lewis – Dean , Cass Business School
+Professor Paolo Volpin Dean (Interim), Cass Business School

 Find out more about City's Cass Business School.

-Professor Carl Stychin – Dean, City Law School
+Professor Andrew Stockley - Dean, City Law School

 Find out more about the City Law School.

-Professor Roger Crouch – Dean, School of Mathematics, Computer Science & Engineering
+Professor Rajkumar Roy - Dean, School of Mathematics, Computer Science and Engineering

-Find out more about City's School of Mathematics, Computer Science & Engineering.
+Find out more about City's School of Mathematics, Computer Science and Engineering.

-Professor Theo Farrell – Dean, School of Arts and Social Sciences
+Professor Juliet John - School of Arts and Social Sciences

 Find out more about the School of Arts and Social Sciences.

-Tim Longden – Director of Marketing & Communications
+Tim Longden – Director of Marketing and External Relations

-Tim’s responsibilities at City include UK and International student recruitment, corporate affairs (embracing media and PR activities, events and communications), corporate marketing, digital marketing and the provision of marketing support for Schools and Professional Services and City’s alumni relations and fundraising activities.
+Tim’s responsibilities at City include UK and International student recruitment, corporate affairs (embracing media and PR activities, events and communications), corporate marketing, digital marketing, the provision of marketing support for Schools and Professional Services and City’s alumni relations and fundraising activities.